• Skip to primary navigation

 • ¼ cup onion finely diced

-• 1-2 red chili pepper or green chilli, finely diced (or red/green bell pepper for mild)
+• 1-2 red chili pepper finely diced (or sub with green chili or red bell pepper for non-spicy version)

 • 1 green onion finely chopped